nim-lang/Nim/doc/destructors.rst

 involved in the reference counting, it is a raw pointer without runtime checks.

 Automatic reference counting also has the disadvantage that it introduces overhead when iterating over linked structures.
-The `.cursor` annotation can also be used to avoid this overhead:
+The `cursor` pragma can also be used to avoid this overhead:

 .. code-block:: nim